Explore expert tips on how to find affordable home insurance in Atlanta, Georgia.

 Homeowners insurance rates in Atlanta vary from one insurance company to another.
 The most affordable home insurance in Atlanta is Farmers, offering average annual rates at just $696 per year.
 This is considerably cheaper than the city’s average homeowners premium of $1,635.

 Have a look at the cheapest insurance companies in Atlanta, Georgia, to find the right policy for your needs.
+Then, see our guide ranking the best home insurance carriers by customer satisfaction and other factors.

 Your chosen amount of homeowners coverage has an impact on the insurance premiums you pay.
 In Atlanta, carrying $200K dwelling coverage costs an average of $1,267 per year, while carrying additional coverage up to $400K costs $2,169 per year.